 Where breast cancer begins in men

 Everyone is born with a small amount of breast tissue.
-Breast tissue consists of milk-producing glands (lobules), ducts that carry milk to the nipples, and fat.
+Breast tissue consists of milk-producing glands, ducts that carry milk to the nipples and fat.

-During puberty, women begin developing more breast tissue, and men do not.
-But because men are born with a small amount of breast tissue, they can develop breast cancer.
+During puberty, people assigned female at birth typically begin growing more breast tissue.
+People assigned male at birth generally do not grow more breast tissue.
+But because everyone is born with a small amount of breast tissue, breast cancer can develop in anyone.

 Factors that increase the risk of male breast cancer include:

-- Exposure to estrogen.
-If you take estrogen-related drugs, such as those used as part of a sex-change procedure or for hormone therapy for prostate cancer, your risk of breast cancer is increased.
+- Hormone therapy for prostate cancer or medicines containing estrogen.
+If you take estrogen-related medicines, such as those used for hormone therapy for prostate cancer, your risk of breast cancer rises.

 - Family history of breast cancer.
-If you have a close family member with breast cancer, you have a greater chance of developing the disease.
+If you have a blood relative with breast cancer, you have a greater chance of getting the disease.

 - Liver disease.
-Certain conditions, such as cirrhosis of the liver, can reduce male hormones and increase female hormones, increasing your risk of breast cancer.
+Certain conditions, such as cirrhosis of the liver, can change the balance of hormones in the body.
+This raises the risk of male breast cancer.

 - Testicle disease or surgery.
-Having inflamed testicles (orchitis) or surgery to remove a testicle (orchiectomy) can increase your risk of male breast cancer.
+Having inflamed testicles, called orchitis, or surgery to remove a testicle, called orchiectomy, can increase the risk of male breast cancer.